-between the price response of incumbent stores to the new opening and the incumbent stores' distance from new stores for each of the six commodities.
-Except for detergent and toothpaste, the prices after the new entry are lower than those before the entry.
 In addition, we can observe that the before and after price differentials decrease with distance.
-Based on Figures 4 and 5, we decide to define the treatment and control groups as follows.
+Based on Figures 4 and 5, we define the treatment and control groups as follows.
 The treatment group consists of stores located less than 1.5 kilometers from a new supermarket; this group of stores is called the treatment group because these stores' pricing is presumably affected by the entry of a new supermarket.
-The 1.5 kilometer distance is selected because it is about a 20-minute walking distance, and stores located within this distance are arguably competing for the same customers.
+The 1.5-kilometer distance is selected because it takes about 20 minutes to walk, and stores located within this distance are arguably competing for the same customers.
 The control group consists of stores that are located within a 15-minute driving distance, but also located at least 3 kilometers away from the new supermarket.
 This control group presumably shares the local market demand condition with the treatment group, but its pricing strategy is not directly affected by new store openings.
-One could argue that the treatment group and control group may not share the same local market demand condition, or, that the control group is also affected by new store openings.
+One could argue that the treatment group and control group is also affected by new store openings.
 Thus, the choice of control group is critical to the success of our research design.
 To address this concern, we check the robustness of our results by utilizing direct information of a continuous distance measure without relying on difference-in-difference estimators.

 Table 1 tabulates the items used for this study, and Table 2 reports descriptive statistics of supermarkets' prices by treatment status of the stores and timing before and after the opening of new stores.
-The six commodities we use in this paper are popular national brands that are sold throughout Japan.
-The means of prices clearly indicate a price drop in the "after" period, reflecting that the sample period covers a deflation period in the Japanese economy.
-The declining trend is clearly depicted in Figure 6, which shows the prices of our sample and the corresponding official Consumer Price Index.
-The question is: How much of this price reduction can be attributed to competition induced by deregulation?
+The six commodities we use in this paper are popular national brands that are sold throughout Japan.5 The means of prices clearly indicate a price drop in the "after" period, reflecting that the sample period covers a deflation period in the Japanese economy.
+The declining trend is clearly depicted in Figure 6, which shows the prices of our sample and the corresponding official Consumer Price Index.6 The question is: How much of this price reduction can be attributed to competition induced by deregulation?